 Step 1: Gather tools and turn off the power to the switch

-It doesn't take long to replace an ordinary light switch with a full-feature dimmer.
-But while you're at it, to make your home safer, you should upgrade the wiring to meet the latest requirements of the National Electrical Code.
-Our step-by-step instructions will show you how to install the dimmer, concentrating on details that will guarantee a safe installation.
+It doesn’t take long to replace an ordinary light switch with full-feature dimmable switches.
+But while you’re at it, to make your home safer, you should upgrade the wiring to meet the latest requirements of the National Electrical Code.
+Our step-by-step instructions will show you how to install the dimming switch, concentrating on details that will guarantee a safe installation.

 The tools you’ll need are inexpensive and will come in handy for all your electrical projects.
 You’ll need a screwdriver, wire stripper, inexpensive voltage tester and needle-nose pliers to install a dimmer.